GAM-team/GAM/docs/Authorization.md

 You can repeat these steps if you want to configure multiple limited users;
 substitute a unique value for `limited` in each of the steps.

+In the Admin console, define a new Admin role with the desired privileges, assign it to the limited user and indicate whether it is for all Org Units or a specific Org Unit.

 On your computer, perform these initial steps:

 Make a subdirectory `limited` under the directory specified in `gam.cfg config_dir`